raptorjs-legacy/rapido/README.md

 # Installation

-The only prerequisite for rapido is Node.
-Rapido should be installed as a global script using `npm` as shown below:
+The only prerequisite for Rápido is Node.
+Rápido should be installed as a global script using `npm` as shown below:
 `npm install rapido --global`

 # Overview

 ## Command
-Rapido is extensible and supports any number of commands that can easily be installed using `npm`.
+Rápido is extensible and supports any number of commands that can easily be installed using `npm`.
-Based on the arguments passed to the Rápido CLI, Rápido will delegate the work to the appropriate command.
+Based on the arguments passed to the Rápido CLI, Rápido will delegate the work to the appropriate command handler.
 A simple command invocation is shown below:
 `rap create component ui/buttons/Button --no-testing`